 Millions of patients in the U.S. do not receive medical care simply due to lack of transportation, in addition to the barriers caused by the pandemic.
 In addition, with ‘no-shows’ contributing to more than $150 billion in annual costs across the entire U.S. health system, Lyft saw the real need to help seniors get to their doctor’s appointments.

 A 2019 study in The Journal of mHealth found that a program that provided unlimited Lyft rides to older patients with transportation barriers helped these individuals reach their medical appointments and improved their self-reported quality of life.

 In response to the obvious need for transportation, Lyft partnered with top health organizations and coordination services, and integrated with Epic’s electronic health record system, and launched a campaign to provide rides to and from COVID-19 vaccination sites and non-emergency scheduled doctor appointments.

 Would you take a Lyft to a medical appointment?
-Click here to learn more about Lyft Pass for Healthcare and get yours today.
+Click here to learn more about Lyft Pass for Healthcare or check with your healthcare provider to get yours today.

 Are you looking for answers to Medicare questions?
 Is your current coverage not enough?
 Call Medicare World today and get a free Medicare plan consultation.
 Call us now at (855) 495-0615.